deeptools/HiCExplorer/docs/content/mES-HiC_analysis.rst

 al <http://www.nature.com/nature/journal/v485/n7398/full/nature11082.html>`__
 using Hi-C explorer, and compared it to Marks et. al. dataset.
 Following is the plot showing the TADs on the X chromosomes, at 1.2 MB region around Xist (the X Inactivation Center).

-We have plotted here the Hi-C tracks from both the studies, containing TADs as triangles, detected by Hi-C explorer, along with the boundaries as bed files provided with the studies, and a genes.bed file from ensembl.
+We have plotted here the Hi-C tracks from both the studies, containing TADs as triangles, detected by Hi-C explorer, along with the boundaries as bed files provided with the studies, normalized CTCF signal from ENCODE, spectrum of Hi-C signal produced by *hicFindTADs*, and a genes.bed file from ensembl.

 .. figure:: ./plots/marks_and_dixon-TADs.png
    :alt: TADplot2